 As a CDL driver recruiter, you’re well aware of the ongoing driver shortage in the trucking industry.
 In fact, new studies show that the industry as a whole will have to hire almost a million new drivers in the next ten years to keep up with demand.

 While Millennials may have a bad reputation for killing everything in their path, relatively little is known about the new generation coming up behind them.
-While the oldest members of this new generation are barely 23, Gen Z is poised to become a large portion of the American workforce in the next few years, and it’s time for CDL driver recruiters to take notice.
+Gen Z is poised to become a large portion of the American workforce in the next few years and it’s time for CDL driver recruiters to take notice.

 Recruiters already have to wait for the workforce to turn 21 so they can gain an interstate CDL license, which presents an amazing opportunity to corner this young market.
 According to Forbes, Gen Z recruits are entering the workforce much earlier than their Millennial counterparts.
 This means that CDL driver recruiters have a unique chance to engage Gen Z workers early in their career and create lifelong corporate relationships.

 If you thought recruiting to Millennials was hard, however, Gen Z might be a bit of a shock.
 We’re talking about a generation that was born and raised with a cell phone in hand and who have never known a world without the internet.
-To truly attract and retain Gen Z CDL drivers, you must be even more astute in how you leverage recruiting tools and engage with prospects.
+To truly attract and retain Gen Z CDL drivers in 2022 and beyond, you must be even more astute in how you leverage recruiting tools and engage with prospects.

-Here are 4 key ways to improve driver recruiting to attract and retain Gen Z CDL Drivers:
+Here are 4 key ways to improve driver recruiting to attract and retain these younger CDL driver prospects:

-Yes, this is a critical recruiting point for all generations of drivers, but Gen Z applicants are even more reliant on a mobile experience than most.
-From text message interviews to single-sign-on application programs, every part of the application experience must be mobile optimized in order to hold and keep the attention of this new generation.
+Yes, this is a critical recruiting point for all generations of drivers, but Gen Z applicants have higher expectations for their mobile experience than most.
+From text message interviews to single-sign-on application programs, every part of the application experience must be mobile-optimized in order to recruit and retain younger driver applicants.

-Even your DOT application itself should be accessible from a smartphone, without requiring any kind of PDF downloadable driver application.
+Even your DOT application itself should be accessible from a smartphone without requiring any kind of PDF downloadable driver application.
 In other words, you want to make sure you're using a mobile-friendly applicant tracking system (ATS) for a truly mobile-first application experience.

-- Streamline your application process as much as possible.
+Streamline your truck driver application process as much as possible.

 Unsurprisingly, industry experts agree that Gen Z workers are much less likely to continue engaging with a company that has a poor job applicant experience.
-This generation is used to experiencing the world through custom, personalized engagement sessions, and these expectations extend to their job hunt preferences.
+Younger drivers expect to experience the world through proactive, personalized engagement sessions, and these expectations extend to their job search preferences.

-- Set up a clear professional development program.
+Set up a professional driver training and development program.

 As a CDL driver recruiter, it’s important to work with your operations team to develop clear paths for growth within your company.
-Whether this means new management tracks, leadership roles, or salary tiers, having levels your drivers can work towards will entice both Gen Z applicants and encourage your entire fleet to continue to grow their skills and engagement as drivers.
+Whether this means new management tracks, leadership roles, or salary tiers, having levels your drivers can work towards will entice Gen Z applicants and encourage your entire fleet to continue to grow their skills and engagement as drivers.
 Having a strong professional development programs is also a great way to strengthen your reputation in the marketplace, as it shows you are loyal to your drivers and want to continue to enrich your relationship with those drivers to retain them for the long term.

-- Create new ways of communication and engagement.
+Create new ways driver communication and engagement pathways.

-Whether you build a company-specific app where drivers can submit ideas or have a driver-only message board where they can engage and converse with each other, there needs to be some sort of social aspect to your business beyond a mere company-wide email every other Friday.
-While these communication channels are important, you shouldn’t lose sight of human interaction.
+Whether you build a company-specific app where drivers can submit ideas or have a driver-only message board where they can engage and converse with each other, ensure there are social aspects to your communication pathways.
+Also remember that while social communication channels are important, you shouldn’t lose sight of human interaction.
 Because Gen Z is such an ‘on’ generation, they will appreciate the importance of a personal phone call or conversation.
-Find an in-between sweet spot for maximum driver retention!
+Find an in-between sweet spot for maximum driver engagement and retention!

 If you’re looking to overcome the industry-wide driver shortage, it’s time to look to Gen Z drivers to fill the gaps.
 Start recruiting in the modern world – request your demo of DriverReach today!